James Comey: Party affiliation

 Comey was a registered Republican for most of his life.
 He donated to Senator John McCain's campaign in the 2008 presidential election and to Governor Mitt Romney's campaign in the 2012 presidential election.
 He disclosed during congressional testimony in July 2016 that he was no longer registered with any party.
-In an interview with ABC News in April 2018, Comey said that the Republican Party "left me and many others," and that "these people don't represent anything I believe in."
+In an interview with ABC News in April 2018, Comey said that the Republican Party "left me and many others", and that "these people don't represent anything I believe in".
 In July 2018, Comey urged voters to vote for Democratic candidates in the 2018 midterm elections through Twitter.
 He wrote, "This Republican Congress has proven incapable of fulfilling the Founders' design that 'Ambition must ... counteract ambition.'
 All who believe in this country's values must vote for Democrats this fall.
 Policy differences don't matter right now.
 History has its eyes on us."
 He donated to the campaign of Virginia Democratic candidate Jennifer Wexton in the 2018 elections and canvassed for Wexton.
 He donated to Senator Amy Klobuchar's campaign in the 2020 Democratic Party presidential primaries; following the suspension of her campaign, he then endorsed former Vice President Joe Biden.

+Comey supported Kamala Harris's run for president in 2024.

 Personal life

 Comey is of Irish descent and was raised in a Roman Catholic household but now belongs to the United Methodist Church, where he has taught Sunday school.
 He is 6 ft 8 in tall.

 Comey met his wife, Patrice Failor, when they were both students at the College of William and Mary.
 They married in 1987 and are the parents of five children, and a son who died in infancy.
 He has said that he learned to make something good happen after a tragedy.
 They have also been foster parents.
+As of 2023, Comey and his wife reside in McLean, Virginia.

-Their oldest daughter, Maurene, graduated from Harvard Law School in 2013 and is currently an assistant U.S. attorney in the U.S. Attorney's Office for the Southern District of New York.
+Their oldest daughter, Maurene, graduated from Harvard Law School in 2013 and was an assistant U.S. attorney in the U.S. Attorney's Office for the Southern District of New York.

 In his book Donald Trump v.
-The United States, Michael S. Schmidt revealed that Comey suffered from stage 3 colon cancer in 2006.
+The United States, Michael S. Schmidt revealed that Comey was diagnosed with stage 3 colon cancer in 2006.
+Comey had a malignant tumor removed from his colon in 2006.